Fishing for the Moon by the Night Sea is the tenth entry in the Towelket series, released on May 22, 2012.

 If you've been keeping up with the games, some parts of this story might sound a little familiar.
 At first glance, this game might seem like a remake or reimagining of the creator's previous work, Towelket 4 Ocean.
 And although it shares some of the characters and even certain plot points, Night Sea is very much its own thing.
 This is most evident in the game's method of storytelling.
 Instead of focusing on exploration like Towelket 4, Night Sea is more of a dating simulator than anything else.

 Similar to the previous entry, Laughing Warawau, Night Sea's story is not very straightforward.
 In order to uncover all that this story has to offer, the player is encouraged to go through each route to really see the full picture.
 This approach to storytelling is something that is completely unique to this game, and I was pleasantly surprised by the amount of effort that went into making it work.
 The only other game that really tried anything close to this was Towelket Fury, which allowed you to choose between two girls at the beginning of the game.
 But despite the choice, the paths were almost identical, except for some slightly different dialogue.
-Night Sea, on the other hand, has a total of 11 routes, each with unique characters and events.
+Night Sea, on the other hand, has a total of 11 routes, each with unique characters and events

 Despite being created in RPGmaker, Night Sea is more like a visual novel than anything else.
 Combat is virtually non-existent except to advance the story, so you'll spend most of your time walking from place to place to meet the character of your choice and choosing from dialogue options.
 The choices in this game aren't as consequential as other more traditional visual novels, often just giving you an alternate response from the character you're talking to or very obvious route pickers.
 However, it is possible to lock yourself out of certain routes based on a choice you made much earlier in the game.

-The story itself is rather intriguing, and while it borrows some of its concepts from Towelket 4, it manages to take those ideas and create something completely new and unique.
+The story itself is rather intriguing and while it borrows some of its concepts from Towelket 4, it manages to take those ideas and create something completely new and unique.
 Again, it's really hard to talk about it without spoiling parts of it, but the execution is sufficient enough.
 By the time you finish all the routes, you should have a good understanding of what's really going on.
 While there are some conclusions you may have to draw on your own, there's a lot more conclusive information given here than in something like Laughing Warawau, so if the vagueness in that game wasn't really to your taste, you might have a better time with Night Sea.

 Personally though, my feelings towards this game are a little more mixed.
-While I enjoyed the story itself, the whole Dating Sim aspect left something to be desired.
+While I enjoyed the story itself for the most part, the whole dating sim aspect left something to be desired.
 Getting to know the story and world better through the different paths you can take is a very neat idea, but I can't help but feel that this system wasn't used to its fullest potential.

 I rate this game 3.5/5 Towels